 Keplerschule - students' camp, UNRRA team 333, (British zone) See See Graz camp

 Kirchenholz (Camp 60) / Frindorf, Austria

 In 2005 the end of the Second World War is being commemorated in many different ways.
 The Hörschings Greens' contribution will be an event this autumn.
 Just after the end of the War, survivors of concentration camps were accomodated in "Camp 60" (which no longer exists).
-Many of them died there; they and others who died (such as Russians [Ukrainians] from the forced-labour camp in Frindorf) were buried in "Kirchenholz" though today only a very few know exactly where.
-In 1948 the Austrian "Schwarzes Kreuz" (an organization that looks after the graves of war victims) opened these graves and transferred the dead to the St. Martin cemetry for reburial.
+Many of them died there; they and others who died (such as Russians [Ukrainians] from the forced-labour camp in Frindorf) were buried in Kirchenholz though today only a very few know exactly where.
+In 1948 the Austrian "Schwarzes Kreuz" (Black Cross - an organization that looks after the graves of war victims) opened these graves and transferred the dead to the St. Martin cemetry for reburial.

 After the conclusion of medical care for Jewish survivors of concentration camps, German-speaking refugees from Eastern Europe arrived in the camp.
 Two of the shacks had burnt down in May 1945; roughly 2000 people, mainly from southern Moravia, Bratislava and Yugoslavia, lived in the remaining eighteen.
 Most of them subsequently migrated to West Germany, some as far afield as the USA or Canada; a few settled in Hörsching permanently,

 The graveyard in the woods (the Russian [Ukrainian?] graveyard)